 - Repeat steps 7-9 once if you are only applying the powder on your natural nail.
 If you are using tips, repeat a minimum of 4 times if keeping at a medium length and 5 times if keeping at a long length.

 - Once you have repeated the dipping process, apply a thin coat of the sheer sealer to set the nails.
-You can apply two coats of this products, but follow the direction of the particular kit you are using.
+You can apply two coats of these products, but follow the direction of the particular kit you are using.

 Are you more of a visual learner?
 Check out this video here.